eFinPLAN Online Financial Planning Software Review

 Finally…A Personalized Financial Planning Report

 It took me about an hour to complete the 10 steps above.
-But it may take you longer depending on how prepared you are with the various information, and your familiarity with financial planning.
+But it may take you longer depending on how prepared you are with the various information, and your familiarity with your finances.

 To get your personalized report, just click on the “Generate Your Report” then “View Your Report”.
 Viola, a 64-page personalized financial planning report (the number of pages may vary).